kbcruz6/kbcruz6/README.md

-### Hi there, welcome to my profile! 👋
+## Here we are!
+Welcome to my profile! 👋

-## I am Agustin Cruz, a Front End Developer & Industrial Engineer
+# I am Agustin Cruz, a Front End Developer & Industrial Engineer

 I am a highly motivated human being looking for new challenges in IT & development areas, to continue creating solutions and growing professionally and personally.